-You’ll see the same list of ringtones from the steps above (including the Classic ringtones) as well as the option to Pick a song through Apple Music.
-Alert tones can’t be used for your alarm, which is probably for the best.
+You’ll see the list of ringtones from the steps above (including the Classic ringtones) as well as the option to Pick a song through Apple Music.
+Other alert tones can’t be used for your alarm, which is probably for the best.

 Add custom ringtones

 If you’re game, here’s where things get more fun: custom ringtones.
 Remember those?
 They still exist.
 You can download your own sounds and song clips from the iTunes store to use as ringtones for your alarms and alerts.

 - Go to the Clock app’s Sound options if you’re changing an alarm.
 For anything else, go to Settings > Sounds & Haptics and pick the alert you want to change.

 - Look for a shortcut labeled Tone Store at the top of the page.
 Tap it to bring up the iTunes Store.